ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 ### Overload resolution option 2: rely on implicit conversion `ValueTask` to `Task`

 We trust that library authors write `ValueTask<T>` with an implicit conversion to `Task<T>`, and make no changes to overload resolution.

+*Note: upon reflection, this won't work well.
+That's because `Task<int>` will be an exact match for an async lambda, while `ValueTask<int>` won't, and therefore the `Task` overloads will be preferred before we even get to consider implicit conversions.*

 ```csharp
 f(async () => 3);